 Social casinos, such as Chumba, are legal even in states that ban online gaming.

-CASINOS: Wind Creek's three Alabama casinos — Atmore, Wetumpka and Montgomery — will have a soft reopening for small groups of invited guests on June 4, followed by a public reopening on June 8.
-New health and social-distancing measures include temperature checks for guests and employees and masks or face coverings will be required for everyone.
-Visitors are asked to bring their own masks, but they will be available at the facilities for a small donation supporting local first responders, health care providers, and COVID patient relief.
-To accommodate social distancing, casinos will be limiting the number of guests on the floor to roughly one-third of normal operations.
+CASINOS: Wind Creek's three Alabama casinos — Atmore, Wetumpka and Montgomery — had a soft reopening for small groups of invited guests on June 4, followed by the public reopening on June 8.
+New health and social-distancing measures include temperature checks for guests and employees and masks or face coverings are required for everyone.
+Visitors were asked to bring their own masks, but they will be available at the facilities for a small donation supporting local first responders, health care providers, and COVID patient relief.
+To accommodate social distancing, casinos limited the number of guests on the floor to roughly one-third of normal operations.
 Other casinos in the state have reopened or are getting ready to reopen under a "Safer At Home" order that was recently expanded to include casinos, camps and theaters.

 LEGISLATURE: The legislature returned May 4 to pass the state's two budgets and adjourned on May 18.
 Gov. Kay Ivey on May 18 signed the spending bills, according to published reports.
 "While we have yet to know the full impact of COVID-19 on our state, these budgets will ensure continuity of government, while being fiscally responsible," Ivey said in a statement.
 Two gambling issues — establishing a state lottery and allowing the Poarch Band of Creek Indians to have casinos — did not gain traction in the abbreviated legislative session, according to the Associated Press.

 CASINOS: There are no casinos in Alaska.
 State law allows for bingo halls and pull-tab games.